-CSE303 Database Design and Management-II PC 310 3.5 Elementary knowledge about computers including some experience using Windows.
+Course Code CSE303 Course Title Database Design and Management-II Type of Course PC LTP 310 Credits 3.5 Course Prerequisites Elementary knowledge about computers including some experience using Windows.
 Basic knowledge about programming in some common programming language.
-This subject assesses new developments in database technology.
-It Interpret and explain the impact of emerging database standards and Evaluate the contribution of database theory to practical implementations of database management systems
+Course Objectives This subject assesses new developments in database technology.
+It (CO) Interpret and explain the impact of emerging database standards and Evaluate the contribution of database theory to practical implementations of database management systems